dzbeck/multiscanner/docs/install.rst

 Parameter             Description
 ====================  =============================
 **API URL**           The URL to the API server.
-**fireeye images**    A python list of the VMs in fireeye.
+**fireeye images**    A Python list of the VMs in fireeye.
 These are used to generate where to copy the files.
 **username**          Username on the FireEye AX.
 **password**          Password for the FireEye AX.
 **info level**        Options are concise, normal, and extended.